JulianC775/javascript_notes/projects/auto_clicker/overview.md

 ## GUI Layout Plan

 *   **Main Window:** Themed using `CustomTkinter` (e.g., dark mode).
+*   **Control & Status (Top of Window):**
+    *   `CTkLabel` for Status: "Status: Stopped" / "Status: Running".
+    *   This label should have a noticeable background color (e.g., a shade of blue) to clearly indicate the current status.
+    *   Optional: A main `CTkButton` for Start/Stop as an alternative to the hotkey (can mirror hotkey state).
 *   **Click Interval Section:**
     *   Label: "Click Interval"
     *   Four `CTkEntry` widgets arranged horizontally.